 The eastern Pacific is recognized globally for its marine turtle habitat and is home to vulnerable and endangered species such as hawksbill, leatherback, olive ridley, and green turtles.
-We are leveraging more than a decade of marine turtle conservation work in Nicaragua to support recovery of sea turtle populations in El Salvador.
+We are leveraging more than a decade of marine turtle conservation work in Nicaragua to support recovery of marine turtle populations in El Salvador.

-We work with Salvadoran partners ProCosta and the Eastern Pacific Hawksbill Initiative (ICAPO) to protect critically endangered hawksbill turtles at Jiquilisco Bay, one of two primary hawksbill nesting sites in the region.
+We work with Salvadoran partner ProCosta to protect hawksbill turtles at Jiquilisco Bay, one of two primary hawksbill nesting sites in the region.
 Our collaboration centers on deepening ProCosta’s local hawksbill conservation network, comprised largely of former egg poachers and artisanal fishing communities.
 ProCosta has been addressing threats to marine turtles over the last decade, and results for hawksbills are promising.

 We are supporting targeted conservation actions at El Salvador’s Jiquilisco Bay to ensure continued success of ProCosta’s hawksbill recovery efforts, including hawksbill nest protection and hatcheries, community engagement, and turtle monitoring and research.